Mercury13/unicodia/develop.md

 * Latin/Cyrillic in Library
   * AutoBuilder has some sort of forget-checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
 * Recent data, see Unicodia/Uc/UcRecent.h

+## When Unicode transitions from beta to release:
+* Go to ``MiscFiles/RawData`` and change addresses to final ones
+* Load data, run AutoBuilder, replace files
+* Delete LAST cached ``Blocks.txt`` from  ``BlockExtensionHistory`` build directory
+* Check block extension history once again
+* Do not forget to remove ``Vfg::BETA`` flag
+* Check links to Hieroglyphica, see above: Egyptian bases are really buggy.

 # Decapitalization rules
 I repeat, decapitalization rules convert “LATIN CAPITAL LETTER A” → “Latin capital letter A”.